Will Loves Pensions

 📦 Additional Asset Categories

 Add any other asset category such as a General Investment Account, second home, property equity, business sale proceeds or other investments.
 A default Second Home line is included so you can capture its value now.
-In a future version this can be modelled as an optional sale to help fund retirement; for now, custom assets are included as additional retirement resources after ISAs.
+Tick “Saleable property?” for any property or illiquid asset you might sell later.
+Use the sale controls below if you expect to sell it to help fund retirement; otherwise it is shown as wealth but is not treated as automatically spendable.

 Asset Name